Foolproof No Chill No Spread Sugar Cookies

 This is the best Foolproof No Chill No Spread Sugar Cookies I’ve ever made!
 It is very easily customizable also!
 Below the recipe there are tons of tips and different ways to customize this dough.
 There are seriously endless possibilities so be creative and explore!
-If you’d rather order cookies than make them yourself, you can order them here!
+Try more of our cookie recipes that don’t spread here!

 HIGH ALTITIUDE TIP: I’m told that if you’re in a high altitude this recipe will work great if you reduce your flour by 1/2 cup.